boblemaire/IoTaWatt/Docs/integrators.rst

 energy, not a monotonically increasing value.
 Additionally, Scripts that do not result in monotonically increasing values may not produce the intended result.

-The individual five-second data in the datalog is signed and will be a net import (+) or export (-), but when the data is viewed in a broader context of hours, the net does not provide accurate import and export values.
+The individual five-second data in the datalog is signed is the net energy imported (+) or exported (-) during each five second interval.
+When that data is viewed in a broader context of hours, the net does not provide accurate individual import and export values.

-What is needed is a way to process 5 second measurements to accumulate the sums of their individual positive and negative values, and to save them as monotonic values that can be used in output Scripts.
+To develop the individual total imported and exported energy values, IoTaWatt needs to process the five-second detail measurements to accumulate the sums of the individual positive and negative values, and to save them as monotonic values that can be used in output Scripts.
 That's what integrators do.